brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 2. How do we build a Delivery Platform?

 ::: notes
-- I want to talk about:
+- So we'll look at:
 - What is a Delivery Platform?
 - And how do we build one?
 :::